JabRef/user-documentation/en/advanced/fields.md

 ## Hints on fields

 * Generally, you can use LaTeX commands inside of fields containing text. _BibTeX_ will automatically format your reference lists, and those fields that are included in the lists will be \(de\)capitalized according to your bibliography style.
-To ensure that certain characters remain capitalized, enclose them in braces, like in the word _{B}elgium_.
+To ensure that certain characters remain capitalized, enclose the respective word in braces, like in the word _{Belgium}_.
 * An institution name should be inside `{}` brackets.

   If the institution name also includes its abbreviation, this abbreviation should be also in `{}` brackets.